RypoFalem/GhostBuster/README.md

 # The issue was fixed in vanilla 1.13.
-There's no reason to use or update this plugin paste 1.12.2
+There's no reason to use or update this plugin past 1.12.2

 # GhostBuster